mjw6i/statusline/README.md

 </details>

-Highlighted nodes are responsible for calling outside executables.<br/>
-They represent a custom abstraction over `os.StartProcess`, implemented to reduce the overall cost.<br/>

 ![screenshot of pprof](/pprof.png)

+> [!NOTE]
+> Highlighted nodes are responsible for calling outside executables.<br/>
+> They represent a custom abstraction over `os.StartProcess`, implemented to reduce the overall cost.